CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/Range.md

 ## Ineffective Range

-Effective Range is the distance past which you are truly in accurate.
+Ineffective Range is the distance up to which your effectiveness begins to degrade.

-Past the Effective Range up to the Ineffective Range, Disadvantage is gained on Dice Pool the skill is being used in.
+Past the Effective Range and up to the Ineffective Range, Disadvantage is gained on Dice Pool the skill is being used in.

 ## Max Range